-Pay attention to these steps to maximize asphalt roof longevity:
+Pay attention to these steps to extend the longevity of an asphalt roof:

 Leaves, moss, pine needles and small sticks piled on a roof will stain the roof and hold moisture against susceptible locations like flashing, skylight frames and the fascia – the face of eaves and rakes.

-To reduce the amount of debris that gathers, cut away vegetation that may be touching or hanging over the roof.
+To reduce the number of debris that accumulates in the gutters, cut away vegetation that may be touching or hanging over the roof.
 Hire a professional to trim away difficult or hard to reach areas.

 Homeowners may consider installing gutter protectors, which are metal meshed grates that prevent the buildup of debris filling and blocking the gutters.

 Twice each year (spring and fall) the roof should be inspected.
 Once the roof has been cleared, inspect it yourself, or hire a roofing contractor to inspect it for you.
 Make the necessary repairs before they become big problems in the future.
 Here is a list of what to look for.

 On average, a professional roof inspection will cost between $250 and $400, depending on the roof size, scope, and the type/depth of the report provided with the inspection.
 Most contractors will apply the fee towards any repairs that may need to be performed.